 Strategies for Revising Your Poem

 Those are our tips for revising your poem so that it’s vivid, powerful, and personal.
-Now that you’ve written and revised your poem, check back next week for ideas of what to do next to share your poetry with the world!
+Now that you’ve written and revised your poem, let's take a look at what to do next to share your poetry with the world!